 UNPAID CHEQUES

-If a payment has been made to the School which is subsequently returned unpaid by the drawer’s bank, the parent will be informed by letter immediately.
+Cash and cheque payments from parents/carers are now infrequent.
+However, if a cheque payment has been made to the School which is subsequently returned unpaid by the drawer’s bank, the parent/carer will be informed by letter immediately.
 The parent will be asked to make alternative arrangements to pay the amount due, by the due date.
 The School’s bank will usually levy a charge for handling the unpaid cheque, and the parent will be requested to reimburse the School with any bank charge levied.

 ACTION IN THE EVENT OF NON-PAYMENT OF MONIES OWED